Roswell, Georgia - Story Ideas

 In today’s world, it isn’t unusual to find places with super highways running through them.
 Roswell is part of a metropolitan area rich in culture and history, but the Chattahoochee River, a magnet for wildlife native to the area as well as seasonal migrations, forms the city’s southern border.

 Along the River, Roswell has a seven-mile linear park.
 This area is extremely popular with those who love to canoe, kayak, and paddleboard.
 It is also enjoyed by runners, joggers, cyclists, and those who enjoy a good stroll or walk.
-A new boardwalk was recently completed that adds another mile to the trail system.
+The Roswell Riverwalk Boardwalk provides a walking path bringing you out over the water for great views and a nice walk through the trees.

 Near the shoals along the waterway in the area of Riverside Park, Roswell links with Island Ford, the national headquarters for the Chattahoochee River National Recreation Area.